-When project managers follow the Kanban methodology, they must devise the best way to create the Kanban boards and cards.
-Since Kanban methodology involves visuals, managers can use physical or online boards to create and implement this project management strategy.
+When project managers follow the Kanban method, they must devise the best way to create the Kanban boards and cards.
+Since Kanban method involves visuals, managers can use physical or online boards to create and implement this project management strategy.

 When the boards are created, on the boards, there need to be columns of responsibilities and deadlines, and under each column, each team member will be assigned Kanban cards, where they will see what they need to complete.
 Providing a visual workflow such as a Kanban board can help improve team collaboration and increase the team’s productivity.